-Deferred tax assets are recognized for deductible temporary differences to the extent that the realization of the related tax benefit through future taxable profits is probable.
-The Company did not recognize deferred income tax assets due to the uncertainty of future taxable profits.
+In Canada, deferred tax assets are recognized for deductible temporary differences to the extent that the realization of the related tax benefit through future taxable profits is probable.
+The Company did not recognize deferred income tax assets due to the uncertainty of future taxable profits in Canada.
 The Company's unrecognized temporary differences are as follows: